Corasinth/k-plus/README.md

 `includeControlWindows`: Boolean.
 Handles the `Control+Windows` combination prefix to hotkeys.
 `includeControlAltShift`: Boolean.
 Handles the `Control+Alt+Shift` combination prefix to hotkeys.
 `includeControlAltWindows`: Boolean.
 Handles the `Control+Alt+Windows` combination prefix to hotkeys.
 `multipress`: Boolean.
 Handles whether or not to include formatted code allowing for a distinction between a single, double, or triple keypress (400 ms delay max).
+Cannot be used with inclusiveMultipress.
 `inclusiveMultipress`: Boolean.
 Handles whether or not to include formatted code allowing for a distinction between a single or double press (400 ms delay max), that always sends the single press action.
+Cannot be used with regular multipress.
 `defaultAction`: A function call or single key.
 Adds the contents of the string to the single line hotkey as so:
 ```
 <hotkey>::<defaultAction>